Lemonatix/how-to-julia/README.md

 # How-to-Julia

-This repository is a course created to help you and myself to learn Julia, a high-level, high-performance programming language for technical computing.
+This repository is a course created to help learn Julia, a high-level, high-performance programming language for technical computing.

 ## Introduction